Norman Graham (civil servant)

-Sir Norman William Graham, FRSE (1913–2010) was a 20th century Scottish civil servant particularly remembered for his senior roles in the Scottish Education Department (SED).
+Sir Norman William Graham, CB FRSE (1913–2010) was a 20th century Scottish civil servant particularly remembered for his senior roles in the Scottish Education Department (SED).
 He was a major influence on Scottish health and education in the second half of the 20th century.

 Life

 He was born in Dundee on 11 October 1913 the son of a marine engineer.
 He was raised in Glasgow and educated at Hyndland Primary School then Glasgow High School where he was school dux.

 He studied History at Glasgow University from 1931, graduating MA (Hons) in 1935 and gaining a second MA in Classics in June 1936.

 In the autumn of 1936 he joined the Department of Health for Scotland and was Private Secretary to Permanent Secretary Sir William Murrie.
 This role was based in St Andrews House on the south side of Calton Hill in Edinburgh.
 However he continued to live in Glasgow, allowing him to pursue golf and rugby with his friends and to oversee the boys' club at the Pearce Institute in Govan with his friend Rev George MacLeod.

 In the Second World War he relocated to London initially as Private Secretary to Sir Horace Hamilton in the Scottish Office then as Principal Private Secretary to both Lord Beaverbrook and Stafford Cripps in the Ministry of Aircraft Production.
 In this capacity he was sent to the United States to persuade them to transfer contracts already made with France to Britain instead.
 He was in charge of Beaverbrook's Spitfire Fund and helped set up an aeronautic training centre which later became Cranfield University.

 After the war he became Assistant Secretary for the Department of Health for Scotland.
 In this capacity he had to organise the fate of the smaller community hospitals, which in Scotland were critical as the general hospitals could not take the whole burden of Scottish health at that time.
 Although many local hospitals were private benefactions specifically for local community use, the DHS managed to acquire almost all hospitals for the new National Health Service using the argument that all served the needs of community health (this decision complicated the future NHS sales of these "gifted properties" as most were held in trust by NHS rather than owned).
 He was also responsible for setting up the Regional Health Boards such as Lothian Health Board.

 In 1956 he succeeded Douglas Haddow as Under Secretary to the Scottish Home and Health Department and in this role, due to his previous links, was in charge of establishing new regional hospitals such as Ninewells Hospital in Dundee.
 He was also responsible for reorganising mental health care in Scotland, widening its scope from the previous focus on Bangour Village Hospital.
-He was created a Commander of the Order of the British Empire (CBE) in 1961 for his services to Scottish Health.
+He was created a Commander of the Order of the Bath (CB) in the 1961 Birthday Honours for his services to Scottish Health.